 What constitutes top support for you personally, how do you measure the success of your work?

 As a supporter myself, I try to live up to my own expectations - and that's not easy, because I can be a really demanding customer 🙂 I feel successful when those seeking help feel taken seriously.
-And when, after our conversation, they know what steps they have to take to deal with their request.
+And when, after our conversation, they know what steps they have to take to deal with their concern.
 Helping them to help themselves, so to speak.

 What is your first impression of the team and of your induction?